kazurayam/Katalon-IDEA-Combination/docs/index.md

 Provided with the `RunConfigurationConfigurator` class, I could develop good number of unit-test in the `lib` subproject while utilizing the files in the\`katalon\` as the test fixture.
 In fact, my codes in the `lib` subproject could get access to any resources inside the `katalon` subproject: Test Objects, Test Case scripts, Test Listeners, Test Suites, Profiles.

+You may ask me what this line does.

+                RunConfiguration.setExecutionSetting(executionSettingMap)

+You should read the source code of the `com.kms.katalon.core.configuration.RunConfiguration` class.
+The source code is bundled with every Katalon Studio installation.
+On Windows, you would find it here:

+-   `<Katalon Studio installation folder>/configuration/resources/source/com.kms.katalon.core/com.kms.katalon.core-sources.jar`

 ## Problem3 How to transfer the `lib` artifact from into Katalon project

 I can generate a jar file which contains the classes developed in the `lib` subproject.
 Run this command: